What is OSIRIS, and what is it used for?

 Registration in OSIRIS is done through the ‘Register’ tab in OSIRIS Student.
 When registering for a course you can either register for courses that are part of your study or minor programme or for courses that are part of neither of those.

-More information about how to register for a course can be found in the ‘Manual OSIRIS Student’.
+More information about how to register for a course can be found on ‘Educational applications UT – information for new students’.

 Where can I find my Binding recommendation on continuation of studies (BSA)?